-Periodic Senior Evaluations: Advanced Cosmetology, Cosmetology, Advanced Esthetics, and Hair Designer students who do not pass the required Periodic Senior Evaluations will be scheduled for an Academic Conference to determine the probability of continued enrollment.
+Periodic Senior Evaluations: Advanced Cosmetology, Cosmetology, Hair Designer, Advanced Esthetics and Esthetics students who do not pass the required Periodic Senior Evaluations will be scheduled for an Academic Conference to determine the probability of continued enrollment.
 The Academic Conference will be scheduled within 10 calendar days of hour determination.
 A decision will be rendered within 10 calendar days of conference date.
 The training of such a student will be suspended pending the conference determination.

-Senior Final Examination: All students attending programs requiring 750 hours and above, who do not pass the required Senior Final Examination and Advanced Examination (if required) by 150 clock hours within program completion will be scheduled for an Academic Conference to determine the probability of continued enrollment.
-The Academic Conference will be scheduled within ten (10) calendar days of hour determination.
+Senior Final Examination: All students who do not pass the required Senior Final Examination and Advanced Examination (if required) will be scheduled for an Academic Conference to determine the probability of continued enrollment.
+The Academic Conference will be scheduled within 10 calendar days of the final retake fail.
 A decision will be rendered within 10 calendar days of conference date.
 The training of such a student will be suspended pending the conference determination.